Spring Garden Revival

 Woodridge Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near Woodridge’s wetlands, streams, and conservation lands requires careful coordination with the village’s Environmental Commission.
-Properties within 10-25 feet of protected areas, such as those adjacent to DuPage County Forest Preserve District or Cook County Forest Preserve District, may need permits and must follow buffer zone regulations.
-Erosion control is critical on heavy clay soils, which are highly susceptible to runoff when bare.
-Best practices include:
+Dethatching near Woodridge’s wetlands, streams, and conservation lands requires careful coordination with the Environmental Commission or Sustainability Board.
+Properties within 10-25 feet of protected areas—such as those adjacent to DuPage County Forest Preserve District or Cook County Forest Preserve District lands—may need permits and must follow buffer zone regulations.
+Erosion control is especially critical on heavy clay soils, which are highly susceptible to sediment runoff when bare.
+During the spring dethatching window (April-May), be aware of wildlife breeding seasons; visual surveys for nesting birds are recommended, and work may be seasonally restricted to protect ground-nesting species.
+For guidance on permit requirements, environmental compliance, and best practices for sensitive sites, contact:

 5 Plaza Drive, Woodridge, IL 60517